helaili/github-oidc-auth-app/README.md

 See the the `properties of permissions` section [here](https://docs.github.com/en/enterprise-cloud@latest/rest/apps/apps?apiVersion=2022-11-28#create-a-scoped-access-token) to see the list of permissions and their values.

+:rotating_light: **Important**: Don't forget to update the app permissions anytime you change this configuration.
+You might need to remove or add some permissions.

 ## Use the action
 The companion action [`helaili/github-oidc-auth`](https://github.com/helaili/github-oidc-auth) will retrieve the scoped token.
 It needs two inputs: